 Action

-Select the action that you want WAF to perform when a request matches the rule.
+Select the action that you want WAF to perform on the requests that match the rule.
 Valid values:

 Protection: blocks only suspicious requests.
 In this mode, the false positive rate is low.
 We recommend that you apply this mode when no abnormal traffic is detected on the website.
 This helps avoid false positives.

 Protection-emergency: blocks HTTP flood attacks.
 In this mode, the false positive rate may be high.
-If HTTP flood attacks fail to be blocked in Protection mode, the website responds at a low speed, and monitoring metrics such as traffic, CPU, and memory are abnormal, you can select this mode.
+If HTTP flood attacks fail to be blocked in Protection mode, the website responds slowly, and monitoring metrics such as traffic, CPU, and memory are abnormal, you can select this mode.

 NoteThe Protection-emergency mode is suitable for web pages and HTML5 pages.
 We recommend that you do not select this mode for APIs or native apps.
-If you select this mode for APIs or native apps, a large number of false positives may occur.
+If you select this mode for APIs or native apps, many false positives may occur.
 We recommend that you create custom rules for APIs or native apps.
-For more information, see Configure custom rules.
+For more information, see Configure protection rules for the custom rule module.

 Apply To